baptism name was

 the beating she was

 receiving, due to exhaustion and blood poisoning.
 Aurore had more than

 having been beaten with multiple items including a poker, ax handle,

-curling iron, rope
+curling iron, rope and

 People began to wonder out loud about the death of this child.

 Provincial Government, specifically, a police officer and a medical